pytools4dart/pytools4dart/pytools4dart/examples/README.md

    with 0.07 full width at half maximum
 - add vegetation optical properties (VOP)
 - read .vox file and add it to simulation
+- stack bands and export to ENVI file